Category: Corporate Mental Health

 Before we jump into ways to manage stress at work and feel happier at work, we must understand the causes of stress.
 The best way to learn more about the emotional health of your teams and the financial correlation, I encourage you to participate in a workplace mental health audit.
 An audit gives you the data to curate a roadmap for your employees that prioritizes the areas they may need support in to thrive reducing worker burnout, company costs, and the potential for a Mental Health Crisis at work.

-For more information on that, visit us here and request additional information.
+For more information, please visit us here and request additional details.

 Typically, having an outside entity assess the quality of your workplace culture through a mental health lens is the most effective.
 Why?
-It addresses internal concerns like trust and retaliation, increasing the likelihood of effective interventions.
+It addresses internal concerns, such as trust and retaliation, thereby increasing the likelihood of effective interventions.
 Some things we explore:

 1. Do leaders at our organization model a healthy balance between work and personal life?